×

 We asked people in Ecuador if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "I can't recall that I did although my Ecuadorean friends may tell tales.
-I have a few friends who made the embarazado and embarasoso mistake as well as trucha vs chucha," remarked one expat who made the move to Ambato.
+I have a few friends who made the embarazado and embarasoso mistake as well as trucha vs chucha," commented one expat who made the move to Ambato.

 View More Answers